-A rate "lock" or "commitment" is a promise from the lender to set a specific interest rate and a certain number of points for you for a certain period during your application process.
-This ensures that your interest rate cannot grow while you are working through the application process.
+A rate "lock" or "commitment" is a promise from the lender to freeze a particular interest rate and a particular number of points for you for a specified period of time during your application process.
+This protects you from going through your whole application process and learning at the end that the interest rate has gone up.

-In addition to going with a shorter lock period, there are more ways you can get the best rate.
-A bigger down payment will get you a better interest rate, because you'll have more equity at the start.
-You may opt to pay points to lower your interest rate for the loan term, meaning you pay more initially.
-One strategy that makes financial sense for many people is to pay points to bring the rate down over the term of the loan.
-You will pay more initially, but you will save money in the long run.
+There are other ways to get a reduced rate, besides opting for a shorter rate lock period.
+A larger down payment will get you a reduced interest rate, because you'll have more equity from the beginning.
+You may opt to pay points to bring down your rate for the loan term, meaning you pay more up front.
+One strategy that is a good option for some is to pay points to bring the rate down over the life of the loan.
+You are paying more initially, but you'll save money in the long run.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.